Top 3 Considerations For A Dental Startup: Starting or Buying a Dental Practice

 The full story:

-One of the most daunting aspects of becoming a dental practice owner is finding a way to pay for it.
+One of the most daunting aspects of buying a dental practice is finding a way to pay for it.
 With so many banks and lenders out there, the options are unlimited, which can be overwhelming.
 As you move toward this goal, here are three questions to consider:

 Does having experience as a dental associate help?